KCLGeography/Environmental-Monitoring/water-quality/README.md

 2. Start by following the instructions to build and test the [Basic core logger page](https://github.com/KCLGeography/environmental-monitoring/tree/master/basic-logger).

 ### Adding the DO probe
-3. Connect the wires required for the Atlas Scientific DO probe.
+3. Connect the wires connecting the Atlas Scientific DO probe (complete wiring diagram below).
 4. Download the [example code for the Atlas Scientific DO probe](https://www.atlas-scientific.com/_files/code/ino_files/Arduino_UNO_DO_sample_code.zip).
 5. Define rx and tx to be 7 and 8 respectively.
 6. Upload the file and open the Serial Monitor.